 (Duplicate of Jataka #90) The Bodhisatta was once a wealthy merchant.
-A merchant from the border region sent a caravan to the Bodhisatta for trade and he gave the workers food and lodging.
+A merchant from the border region sent a caravan to the Bodhisatta for trade, and he gave the workers food and lodging.
 When the Bodhisatta sent a caravan to the border merchant, his men were not looked after.
-When the border merchant sent a second caravan, the Bodhisatta’s men looted their goods because of the ingratitude they had been shown.
+When the border merchant sent another caravan, the Bodhisatta’s men looted their goods because of the ingratitude they had been shown.

 (Told in Jataka #546) The Bodhisatta was once a king’s advisor.
-After the Bodhisatta was framed for theft by four of the king’s advisors and fled to safety, a goddess living in the royal parasol told the king she would kill him if he did not solve four riddles, so the king invited the Bodhisatta back to save him.
+After the Bodhisatta was framed for theft by the king’s four other advisors, and he fled to safety, a goddess living in the royal parasol told the king she would kill him if he did not solve four riddles.
+The king could not do it, so he invited the wise Bodhisatta back to solve them and save him.

-(Duplicate of Jataka #249) The Bodhisatta was once corn merchant.
-A snake-charmer used a trained monkey in his show and he once had the Bodhisatta take care of him while he was away.
+(Duplicate of Jataka #249) The Bodhisatta was once a grain merchant.
+A snake charmer used a trained monkey in his show, and he once had the Bodhisatta take care of him while he was away.
 When the owner returned, he beat his monkey with a stick.
-Soon after this the monkey escaped and though the snake-charmer promised to be kinder, the monkey chose to run away.
+Soon after this, the monkey escaped.
+Though the snake charmer promised to be kinder, the monkey ran away.

 The Bodhisatta was once a merchant.
-During an oxcart caravan trip he warned his men to check with him before eating any unfamiliar food they found along the road.
-Some of his men ignored the warming and died after eating honey that a demon had poisoned.
+During an oxcart caravan trip he warned his men to check with him before eating any food they found along the road.
+Some of his men ignored the warning and died after eating honey that a demon had poisoned.

 The Bodhisatta was once a son of a village householder.
 A poor doctor saw a snake in a tree and wanted it to bite the Bodhisatta so he could make money curing him.
-He told the Bodhisatta it was a hedgehog, but once he picked it up and realized it was a snake the Bodhisatta threw it down where it bit the doctor, who died.
+He told the Bodhisatta it was a hedgehog.
+But once he picked it up and realized it was a snake, the Bodhisatta threw it down where it bit and killed the doctor.

 The Bodhisatta was once a son of a village householder.
 A poor doctor saw a snake in a tree and wanted it to bite the Bodhisatta so he could make money curing him.
-He told the Bodhisatta it was a hedgehog, but once he picked it up and realized it was a snake the Bodhisatta threw it down where it bit the doctor, who died.
-The doctor’s friends had the boys arrested, but they kept a positive attitude and impressed the king who judged them innocent.
+He told the Bodhisatta it was a hedgehog.
+But once he picked it up and realized it was a snake, the Bodhisatta threw it down where it bit and killed the doctor.
+The doctor’s friends had the boys arrested, but they kept a positive attitude and impressed the king, who judged them innocent.

 (Duplicate of Jataka #439) The Bodhisatta was once Indra, king of the gods.
-A merchant who rejected religion and mistreated his mother set out to sea on a trading voyage and was set adrift on a raft for bringing bad luck to the ship.
-He spent time on several islands with blissful spirits and then arrived in hell where he was forced to carry a heavy razor wheel on his head.
+A merchant who rejected religion and mistreated his mother sailed out to sea on a trading voyage.
+Soon after, he was set adrift on a raft for bringing bad luck to the ship.
+He spent time on several islands with blissful spirits, then he arrived in hell and had to carry a heavy razor wheel on his head.
 The Bodhisatta told him this was his punishment for a life of greed.

 The Bodhisatta was once a prince.
 A king had conquered the Bodhisatta’s kingdom and killed his parents.
-He became the king’s personal assistant to seek revenge.
-When the opportunity arrived the Bodhisatta threatened to kill him, but didn’t.
+To seek revenge, he became this king’s assistant.
+When the opportunity arrived, the Bodhisatta threatened to kill him, but didn’t.
 The king repented and gave him back the family kingdom.

 The Bodhisatta was once Indra, king of the gods.
-An archer’s wife fell in love at first sight with a robber and helped him kill her husband.
+An archer’s wife fell in love at first sight with a thief and helped him kill her husband.
 They ran off together, but he stole her jewelry and left her behind.
-The Bodhisatta came to Earth as a jackal and mocked her stupidity.
+The Bodhisatta came to earth as a jackal and mocked her stupidity.

 (Duplicate of Jataka #42) The Bodhisatta was once a pigeon.
 A greedy crow wanted to eat fish from the kitchen where the Bodhisatta lived, so he befriended him and moved in.
 The Bodhisatta knew the crow’s intention and told him not to do it, but the crow didn’t listen.
-When he tried to steal some fish he was caught, defeathered, and killed.
+When he tried to steal some fish, he was caught and killed.

 The Bodhisatta was once an ascetic.
-He was respected and supported by the king who appreciated his advice about ruling righteously.
-One time when the Bodhisatta was traveling, he gave the ferryman same advice in lieu of money.
+He was respected and supported by the king, who appreciated his advice about ruling righteously.
+One time when the Bodhisatta was traveling, he gave the ferryman advice in lieu of money.
 The ferryman got angry and assaulted the Bodhisatta.

 The Bodhisatta was once a king.
-After he was chosen to become king, his close friend went off to be an ascetic.
-After fifty years they met again, with the friend convincing the Bodhisatta to also become an ascetic.
+After the Bodhisatta took the throne, his close friend went off to be an ascetic.
+After fifty years they met again, and the friend convinced the Bodhisatta to become an ascetic.

 The Bodhisatta was once a golden goose.
-One day they visited a mountain where all the animals turned golden and were honored equally.
-He thought this was a terrible idea and left right away.
+One day they visited a mountain where all animals were honored equally.
+He thought this was a terrible thing and left right away.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547